JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Style the list of suggested users #DONE
 - Improve function that filters usernames to also include lowercase #DONE
 - Add autofocus to the recommended users card #DONE
-- This takes the focus away from the typing, i need to find another way to focus
+- This takes the focus away from the typing, i need to find another way to focus #DONE
-- Fix this mess!
+- Fix this mess! #DONE
-- Arrow keys and tab to select
+- Arrow keys and tab to select #DONE
+- Let's make it scroll if we are selecting an out of bounds user

 ## Bug fixing followers
 - Follower numbers on profile are not correct #DONE